Puffin Island (Anglesey): History

 The Welsh name, Ynys Seiriol, refers to Saint Seiriol.
 The son of Owain Ddantgwyn, a 5th-century ruler of the Kingdom of Gwynedd, and the brother of Saint Einion Frenin, a 5th or 6th-century king in the Llŷn Peninsula, Seiriol founded and governed a class (an ecclesiastical settlement) at Penmon on Anglesey.
-In later life, he abandoned his responsibilities there to establish a hermitage on the nearby island, where his remains are thought to rest.
+It became famous and attracted Christians among the Scandinavians of Ireland.
+In later life, Seiriol abandoned his responsibilities there to establish a hermitage on the nearby island, where his remains are thought to rest.

 King Cadwallon ap Cadfan of Gwynedd is said to have sheltered here in around 630 when fleeing an invasion from the Kingdom of Northumbria.
 A monastery existed on the island in the late 12th century and was mentioned by Gerald of Wales, who visited the area in 1188.
 He claimed that, whenever there was strife within the community of monks, a plague of mice would devour all their food.
 Llywelyn the Great issued two charters in 1221 and 1237 confirming the Canons Regular, in possession of the island and the church and manor of Penmon on the mainland of Anglesey.

 The ruins of several ecclesiastical buildings are visible on the island, including the remains of a 12th-century church, which has a Grade I heritage listing.
 The central tower and the foundations of the nave remain.
 The remains of the chancel and south transept have been covered by a 19th-century cottage and building.

 Much later a telegraph station was built on the northeastern tip of the island.
 It is now disused.

 There is one identified shipwreck, a steamship named The Pioneer, which ran ashore in 1878 with a cargo of iron bars when the tow lines to it broke following its rescue from engine failure near the Skerries.